 Bindings from the module are used in identifier comparisons by a macro, such as appearing in the macro’s “literals list.”
 In such cases, a macro should annotate its expansion with the 'disappeared-use property containing the identifier(s) compared with its literals; however, most casually-written macros do not do so.
 On the other hand, macros and their literal identifiers are typically provided by the same module, so this problem is somewhat uncommon.

 (listof (list/c 'keep module-path? number?) (list/c 'bypass module-path? number? list?) (list/c 'drop module-path? number?)) module-name : module-path?

-The “Show Dependencies” utility can be run as a raco subcommand.
+The macro-debugger/analysis/show-dependencies module can be run as a command-line script.
 For example (from racket root directory):

 Each argument is interpreted as a file path if it exists; otherwise it is interpreted as a module path.
 See show-dependencies for a description of the output format.